YeaminSarder/Sitelen_Luka_Wan/benchmarks.md

 # calculations

-- stdanderd deviation of character distribution of TWL:
+- stdanderd deviation of character distribution of TWL: (calculated by Jan Ke Tami)
   - may be useful if you are making a writting system
   - min: 7.503332592921628
     - [['a', 't'], ['e', 'j', 'm'], ['i', 'p'], ['k', 'u', 'w'], ['l', 'o'], ['n', 's']]